Tools4everBV/HelloID-Conn-SA-Full-AD-AccountCreate/INFO.md

 # Account Create

 This form creates an AD account.
-The account can be a new employee (who is not in the HR system), a test account, or a supplier account.
+The account can be an internal employee or an external contractor/supplier.

 ## Business Benefits